Frequently Asked Questions

 Is it possible to have an arbitration at the PCA between two private parties?

-The PCA is an intergovernmental organization devoted chiefly to the administration of international dispute resolution proceedings involving at least one state, state-controlled entity, or intergovernmental organization.
+The PCA is an intergovernmental organization devoted chiefly to the administration of international dispute resolution proceedings involving at least one State, State-controlled entity, or intergovernmental organization.
 As such, the PCA does not seek to provide full administrative services in disputes exclusively between private parties.
 However, the PCA Secretary-General will designate appointing authorities in cases between private parties under the UNCITRAL Arbitration Rules (in accordance with the role he is given under those rules).
 The PCA Secretary-General will also act directly as appointing authority in UNCITRAL Rules cases or other cases where the parties so agree.

-With respect to the PCA’s own procedural rules, any parties can agree to the PCA’s 2012 Arbitration Rules, but where there is no state, state-controlled entity, or intergovernmental organization, the Secretary-General may limit the administrative support provided by the PCA to the appointing authority function.
+With respect to the PCA’s own procedural rules, any parties can agree to the PCA’s Arbitration Rules, but where there is no State, State-controlled entity, or intergovernmental organization, the Secretary-General may limit the administrative support provided by the PCA to the appointing authority function.
 An exception among the PCA’s procedural rules is that of the PCA Optional Rules for Disputes Relating to Natural Resources and/or the Environment which do not exclude use by two private parties.
 They were drafted in this manner in view of the strong public interest in efficiently resolving any disputes relating to the environment.
 Many contracts relating to emissions trading in implementation of clean development mechanisms and referring disputes for resolution under those rules have been entered into by various combinations of private and public entities, including contracts between two private parties.

 How is the confidentiality or transparency of a case determined?